 Prior to the development of palletised distribution systems, one to five pallet consignments were viewed as the ‘ugly freight’ of the distribution industry, often involving costly and time-consuming journeys in terms of vehicle miles to achieve deliveries.

-For example, a company with a single pallet to move from Aberdeen to London – or even three pallets from Preston to Exeter – would have to spend time and money seeking out a haulier with a matching load, or even incur significant costs in transporting the consignment on a dedicated vehicle.
+For example, a company with a single pallet to move from Aberdeen to London – or even three pallets from Preston to Exeter – would have to spend time and money seeking out a haulier with a matching load.
+Or alternatively incur significant costs in transporting the consignment on a dedicated vehicle.

 Now, using a palletised distribution system, that same company need make just one telephone call or online login to his local depot to request a collection.
 His freight is then consolidated to make up a full load into the relevant hub, then further consolidated to make up a full load into the delivery region.

 The growth of the service has had an impact in a number of areas.
-This approach reduces costs for its customers and also serves to reduce vehicle miles, traffic on the road and therefore reducing environmental factors.
+This approach reduces costs for its customers and also serves to reduce vehicle miles.
+It reduces traffic on the road and therefore minimises environmental factors.
 What’s more, as core mileage – ie journeys to and from the Hubs – is carried out late at night and in the small hours of the morning, the contribution to reducing congestion on the roads is significant.